zhimeir/derandomKnock/README.md

 ### Overview
 `derandomKnock` is an R package to implement the variable selection procedure <em>Derandomized Knockoffs</em>, proposed in our
-paper: TBA.
+paper: [Derandomized Knockoffs]().
 Given the covariate maitrx and response vector, it automatically returns a set of selected variables with type-I error guarantee.